-Payments may be made by Master Card, American Express or Discover to Educational Computer Systems Inc. (ECSI).
 Tuition and other payments for the fall semester are due August 1 and January 1 for the spring semester.
 Additional dates for installments will be on the Statement of Charges for each semester.
 Payments under the deferred payment plan through ECSI will be due on the 1st of August, September, October, November and December for the fall semester and the 1st of January, February, March, April and May for the spring semester.
-A \$75 late payment fee will be assessed when a minimum payment is not received by the due date.
+A \$75 late payment fee will be assessed when a scheduled payment is not received by the due date.
 If you are waiting on additional Financial Aid, you will still need to make a payment to avoid any late payment fees.
-Any past due accounts will be subject to any collection costs and/or attorney fees necessary to collect the amount due.
-Students with a past due account will not be permitted to register for classes.
+Any past due accounts will be subject to any collection fees (up to 33%) and/or attorney fees necessary to collect the amount due.
+Students with a past due account will not be permitted to register for classes or receive transcripts or diploma.
 Delinquent student accounts may result in student dismissal from the College.
 An additional \$50 charge will be accessed if the student account contract is not signed and returned by September 1st.

 If you are issued a refund disbursement from your student account, your Financial Aid Award changes or if any changes are applied to your account after your refund, you are responsible for the balance due to Adrian College.
 If you believe the amount of your refund is different than you expected, please let us know.
-If you are issued a refund and then choose to send back loan money, your account will be charged the amount being sent back.
+If you are issued a refund and then choose to send back loan money, you will need to contact Financial Aid and your account will be charged the amount being sent back.